josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇧🇲_bermuda.md

 Bermudians are not scenery.
 The history is not simple.
 The wildlife is not decorative.
-The cocktail flag remains under review.
+The cocktail flag remains under supervision.

 ---